countable-web/open-source-corporation/consulting/README.md

   * Use agile methodology as a toolkit, where applicable.
   * Build systems which avoid recurring maintenance through choice of stable components and automation.
 It's best to work ourselves out of a job.
   * Identify big opportunities for wealth creation and high expected (statistically) ROI.
 Small risks are worthwhile if there is a high upside.

+### Quotes
+Clients may request a budget in an RFP, or a quote for a specific piece of work.
+Keep the following in mind:
+  * Break the work down into about 1 day line items (8 hours), with appropriate level of detail.
+On larger projects, up to a week can be in a single line item.
+  * Our minimum quotable amount is $3,000.
+Amounts below this should instead be approved via a simple email message or Trello ticket from someone authorized to approve the work.
+  * Separate quotes or budgets to be completed at different times/phases, or as substantially different projects.